 There is so much to love about Rock Creek Park all year round, but when it comes to beauty, fall is its best season, in my opinion.
 The autumn colors can be enjoyed on hiking trails, bike paths, horseback, even driving through its winding roads.
 You can go to the Nature Center then hike a couple of miles to Peirce Mill (or vice versa), visit the stables, join a Ranger led program — all under a brilliant autumn canopy.
 And just about all of it is absolutely free!
 (Pony and trail rides cost a fee.)
 KFDC Tip: Pony and trail rides are only offered on weekends through October, which means space is limited, so book ahead!

 Rock Creek Park is located in Northwest DC.
 There are numerous ways to access it, depending on exactly where you want to go.
-September 2020 Update: The Nature Center and Peirce Mill are not open, and pony and trail rides are not bring offered at this time.
+September 2020 Update: The Nature Center is not open, and pony and trail rides are not bring offered at this time.

 Laaaid back at Brookside